HotProtato/EnronEmailParser/README.md

 1. Converting each file into a canon format (there is a potential difference for timezones) to de-duplicate and allow for efficient parsing.
 2. Separating parent and child emails, parsing both.
+3. Logical matching of users by names, emails, any other alias format, and postprocessing matching.

 *Instructions*
 The default locations if you prefer not to change them, is to have the "maildir" folder in the "input" folder that's